 Hitting this blog a while ago is the category ‘Thoughts and Feelings’, which is probably my favourite zone.
 If the words are in blue I would like to claim their authorship otherwise it might be a well-known proverb or I have given credit where credit is due.
 One of my favourite quotes from Henri Nouwen appears at the top of the opening page of this blog.

-At Jean Vanier’s request I have become involved with Faith & Light UK and have helped organize three meetings thus far of a fledgling Oxford group.
-Further meetings have been on hold recently while our national committee sorted out insurance arrangements.
-This has now been done, so meetings have resumed.
-Our next one is on Sunday 23rd August in Eynsham.
+At Jean Vanier’s request I have become involved with Faith & Light UK and have helped organize four meetings thus far of a fledgling Oxford group.
+Our national committee have now sorted out insurance arrangements so meetings have resumed.
+Our next one is on Sunday 20th October in Eynsham.
 This wonderful charity supports those with learning difficulties and their families.

 I started writing up my first book on the beach at Aqaba and completed the task in the library of the Royal Hospital for Neuro-disability in Putney where I volunteer.
 It was provisionally entitled ‘The Least of Mine – Pastoral Care in Mental Health’.
 SPCK, who encouraged me to write this, have sadly lost interest and another publisher who I approached said it didn’t work for them either.
 I then, for my second book, enlisted the help of Ali Hull (ex Lion Hudson) in order to take matters forward and subsequently with the Caroline Sheldon Literary Agency up in London.